cliffbueno/RNG/README.md

 # RNG
-Rice N Grits project with Michael Schuppenhauer.
-Microbes and methane in rice paddy soils.
+Rice N Grits project with Michael Schuppenhauer, looking at microbes, biogeochemistry and methane fluxes in rice paddy soils.